How Do You Run a Scavenger Hunt for Team Building That's Actually Fun for Adults?

 Virtual Hunt Submission Thread

 SCAVENGER HUNT — SUBMISSION THREAD Post your evidence here.
 Format: [Team Name] | Challenge [N] | [Photo/Answer/Video] Scoring: - Find tasks: 1 pt - Solve tasks: 2 pts - Create tasks: 3 pts - Bonus tasks: 5 pts - Late submissions: -2 pts/min after deadline Timer ends at [Time].
 No exceptions.
-Good luck.
-The leaderboard updates live.
+Leaderboard updates live.
+May the best team win.

 For virtual hunts, a single submission thread keeps everything organized.
 Pin it to the top of the channel.